Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 From my IPMI IP, I logged in with the user "cncs-sysadmin" (with a password I was emailed).
 After logging in, I went to the "Remote Control" section to access iKVM (this is shown below.)
 ![image](https://user-images.githubusercontent.com/71083461/213762684-99fb485b-bcdb-4921-a7c9-eae1aa247a62.png)

 Then I used accessed iKVM, and used the Power control setting “Set power reset” to reboot the machine.
-Then I waited for the 2nd supermicro screen and used the virtual keyboard to press f11, from there I selected the UEFI selection of "General Udsik 5".
+Then I waited for the 2nd supermicro screen and used the virtual keyboard to press F11, from there I selected the UEFI selection of "General Udisk 5".

-Once selected, I would use the “Samsung SSD” storage device to install ESXI:
+Once selected, I waited and then I would use the “Samsung SSD” storage device to install ESXI:
 ![image](https://user-images.githubusercontent.com/71083461/213762941-6ccfce92-fa24-4211-9ba5-2437030697da.png)

 I would then go along with the installer, making sure that I set a root password that I saved.
 Afterwards, I confirmed the install and the installation progress went along:
 ![image](https://user-images.githubusercontent.com/71083461/213763029-66306a6b-26a4-46fc-8e59-c62148575249.png)

-Once the process is finished, I would then press enter and wait for it to restart.
+Once the process is finished, I would then press enter and wait for it to reboot.

 Once it rebooted, I used F2 to login, and used my root password at the login screen.
 Then using F2 again and was met with this screen:
 ![image](https://user-images.githubusercontent.com/71083461/213763088-e7502a7b-4cd0-4f68-bffb-c58eb1042f72.png)

-Then I went from “Configure Management Network” > “Network Adapters” and changed the selection to "vmnic1" (once I had access to a cable).
+Then I went from “Configure Management Network” > “Network Adapters” and changed the selection to "vmnic1" (once I had access to a cable) and pressed Enter.
 Following shows this:

 ![image](https://user-images.githubusercontent.com/71083461/213763228-f85ff5f8-e66a-4058-adc3-be748361c3bb.png)